yalevras/obsidian/Brain/Work/Updates/October.md

 Oct 16th, 2025

-having two yamcs open was making th
+having two yamcs open was making the flatsat all laggy

+fix button on gui
+add nisa table to load button on gui and fix in js script